The most common styling mistake we see: wearing clothes that ignore your body's proportions. Once you know your body type, you shop with purpose.

 Round celebrities: Queen Latifah, Melissa McCarthy, Rebel Wilson

-Monochromatic dressing (one color head to toe) is incredibly flattering on your body type as it creates one long, unbroken line.
-Show off your legs - they're likely slim and gorgeous.
-Empire-waist tops and dresses are specifically designed for your proportions.
+Monochromatic dressing (one color head to toe) flatters this body type because it creates one long, unbroken line.
+Show off your legs.
+Empire-waist tops and dresses suit your proportions best.

 Universal Styling Principles (Work for All Body Types)